ShangShungFoundation/1st_merigar_hackathon/README.md

 ### Possible Project Roles

-- **Designer, UX Expert** - prepares basic intreface design
+- **Designer, UX Expert** - prepares basic interface design
-- **Hacker** - developes code related with his tasks to reach defined milestone
+- **Hacker** - developers code related with his tasks to reach defined milestone
 - **Project Coordinator**
-  - helps build project team
+  - helps build the project team
   - coordinates assigning roles and tasks
   - coordinates assigning project tasks and milestones
-  - overlook of project developement
+  - overlook of project development
   - animates members to complete tasks and milestones
-  - in measure of capacity steps into developement process
+  - in the measure of capacity steps into the development process
-  - collaborates in presentation of finall project
+  - collaborates in the presentation of final project
 - **Tester** - test project
-- **Collaborator** - carry away varius non-programming tasks necessary for the project
+- **Collaborator** - carry away various non-programming tasks necessary for the project
 - **Mentor** - person understanding well domain of the project

-There can be scenarios, of course, when same person can undertake various roles
+There can be scenarios, of course, when the same person can undertake various roles

 ### Proposed Project development steps:

 1. **Teambuilding** - completing small team (around 3-5 persons)
-2. **Connecting team to the communcation channells** at https://conference.shangshungfoundation.org/
+2. **Connecting team to the communication channels** at https://conference.shangshungfoundation.org/
 3. **Brainstorming**
-4. checking team memebers time availability
+4. checking team members time availability
-4. **Asigning roles**
+4. **Assigning roles**
-5. **Asigning milestones** with deadlines (with github issues)
+5. **Asigning milestones** with deadlines (with GitHub issues)
-6. **Asigning tasks** (with github projects)
+6. **Assigning tasks** (with GitHub projects)
-7. **Developement**
+7. **Development**
     - creation of interface wireframe
     - interface design
     - frontend/backend developement